anastassiavybornova/knudepunkter/NEXTSTEPS.md

     - facility
     - service
     - poi
-of type polygon:
+* of type polygon:
     - bad
+    - good:
         - culture
         - nature
         - summerhouse

+***

+suggested evaluation:
+* variation!! (think about how to quantify it)
+* loop sizes: average, distribution (both in numbers and in space), length...
+* think about how to visualize (polygonized)
+* distance of POIs vs. facility/service
+* elevation: shouldn't be too much steep stretches.
+Denmark elevation data + find out linestring elev profile in QGIS [WMS]
+* network metrics - if possible, but not necessary